A Guide To Alcohol And Drug Rehab Treatment In Cornwall

-Several of Cornwall’s coastal towns are linked by major railway lines and connect Cornwall with branch lines to Falmouth, Looe, Newquay and St Ives.
+Several of Cornwall’s coastal towns are linked by major railway lines (including the CrossCountry and the GWR ) and connect Cornwall with branch lines to Falmouth, Looe, Newquay and St Ives.

 Cars are a convenient way to get around Cornwall, but traffic during peak tourist periods can delay trips.
 Carshare Cornwall is also available and is a free service that lets you offer or receive lifts for journeys around the county.
 You can also make use of www.theaa.com/route-planner/

 The roads are also suitable for bus and coach rides, so keep that in mind while planning your trip: when it comes to incoming coaches, the area is served chiefly by the National Express.
 Bigger coach stations include the ones in Truro, Penzance and Newquay.